kundajelab/variant-scorer/README.md

 This script takes a list of variants and annotates each with their closest genes and any overlaps with peaks.

-NOTE: This script assumes that the peaks and genes are in the same reference genome, and it does not perform any liftover operations.
+NOTE: This script assumes that the peaks and genes are in the same reference genome as the variants, and it does not perform any liftover operations.

 ### Usage: